To view ATC Planning Committee Meeting Agendas and Minutes please navigate to the 2022 Agendas and Minutes Page.

 Aldeburgh Town Council acts as advisory body in respect of planning applications.
-Suffolk Coastal District Council is the authority which makes planning decisions.
+East Suffolk Council is the authority which makes planning decisions.

 To view planning applications for the Aldeburgh area, click on to the following link:

 Then, click on to “search for planning applications on public access”